toucansites/try-o-template/installation_guide.md

 toucan serve
 ```

-The theme comes with a variety of sample content to help you quickly understand how to structure and manage your site.
+The template comes with a variety of sample content to help you quickly understand how to structure and manage your site.
 These include:

 ## Default Contents